-Three lines of defence First line of defence Second line of defence Third line of defence • Executive Board • Group Risk Management Audit department • Management teams of the department - Internal audit function business lines and their - Risk management function employees - Actuarial function • Finance & risk decentral • Integrity department - Compliance function Independent assessment of 1st Policies and monitoring Ownership and implementation implementation by 1st line and 2nd lines • Responsible for the identification • Challenges the 1st line and • Responsible for providing and the risks in the daily business supports the 1st line to achieve dedicated assurance services • Has the day-to-day responsibility their business objectives in and oversees and assesses the for operations (sales, pricing, accordance with the risk appetite functioning and the effectiveness underwriting, claims handling, • Has sufficient countervailing of the first two lines of defence etc.) and is responsible for power to prevent risk implementing risk frameworks concentrations and other forms and policies. of excessive risk taking • Responsible for developing risk policies and monitoring the compliance with these policies
+Three lines of defence First line of defence Second line of defence Third line of defence Executive Board Management teams of the business lines and their employees Finance & risk decentral Group Risk Management department Risk management function Actuarial function Integrity department Compliance function Audit department Internal audit function Ownership and implementation Policies and monitoring implementation by 1st line Independent assessment of 1st and 2nd lines Responsible for the identification and the risks in the daily business Has the day-to-day responsibility for operations (sales, pricing, underwriting, claims handling, etc.) and is responsible for implementing risk frameworks and policies.
+Challenges the 1st line and supports the 1st line to achieve their business objectives in accordance with the risk appetite Has sufficient countervailing power to prevent risk concentrations and other forms of excessive risk taking Responsible for developing risk policies and monitoring the compliance with these policies Responsible for providing dedicated assurance services and oversees and assesses the functioning and the effectiveness of the first two lines of defence